joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-cameras.md

 The Camera class includes several useful methods and properties for working with camera objects.
-For example, the static `Camera.names` property contains an array of camera names currently installed on the user’s computer.
+For example, the static `Camera.names` property contains an array of camera names currently installed on the user's computer.
 You can also use the `name` property to display the name of the currently active camera.

 <div>